 The Business Engagement Center (BEC) is the pathway connecting businesses and community organizations with the remarkable talent and resources at the University of Michigan.
 For companies looking to access student talent, leverage faculty expertise, discover joint research projects, find lab space and specialized facilities, or to utilize a vast network of professional development opportunities, the BEC is the first point of contact.

 Destination Ann Arbor

 (Formerly Ann Arbor Area Convention and Visitors Bureau).
 More than 53 percent of visitors to the greater Ann Arbor area will visit for reasons related to the University of Michigan.
 Destination Ann Arbor and the University work together to leverage campus-based opportunities such as academic conferences, athletic events and campus visit admissions programs for a positive impact on the local economy.

 Regional Alliance for Healthy Schools

 The Regional Alliance for Healthy Schools exists to provide school-based health programs and clinical services that improve the well-being of students, their families and communities.
 The program is available to select schools in the Ann Arbor, Ypsilanti and Lincoln School Districts.
-The U-M Health System provided free care to more than 1,600 young patients last year in the seven school-based clinics it operates.
+The U-M Health System provided free care to more than 3,178 young patients last year in the eleven school-based clinics it operates.